theEricMa/ScaleDreamer/README.md

 pip install git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch
 pip install git+https://github.com/NVlabs/nvdiffrast.git
 ```
 If you encounter errors while installing iNGP, it is recommended to check your gcc version.
 Follow these instructions to change the gcc version within your conda environment.
-Then return to the repository directory to install iNGP again.
+Then return to the repository directory to install iNGP and NerfAcc ⬆️ again.
  ```sh
 conda install -c conda-forge gxx=9.5.0 cd  $CONDA_PREFIX/lib